Casona Los Cedros: European influence in the town of Espita

 Laura studied architecture in Paris, where she worked for a local firm for about four years.
 But she was well aware that she wanted to venture off on her own.

 “After my time in Paris, I moved to a small town in northwest France.
-Then started traveling, and eventually arrived here, to Mexico with Alan.”
+Then I started traveling and eventually arrived in Mexico with Alan.”

 She started working with an architect in Yucatán, which eventually brought her to a remodeling project in Espita.
 The couple discovered the town and soon became enamored.